Youth Football Drills (Tackle)

 Soft Hands Toss

 Two players stand 8 yards apart.
 One lobs underhand passes; the other catches with the hands extended away from the body, thumbs together for high passes and pinkies together for low passes.
-25 reps each player.
-Coaches watch for whether the receiver lets the ball travel into the hands (soft) or stabs at it (hard).
 The baseline drill in the catching block because it scales from 8U partner pairs to varsity warm-ups without changing the structure.

 Tennis Ball Catch

 Pairs ten feet apart.
-One player tosses tennis balls to the other; receiver catches with one hand only.
-30 reps each side.
-Builds the hand-eye coordination and concentration that translate to first-step reactions on a tipped pass or a contested catch.
-The starting drill at any level because the smaller ball forces the receiver to track the ball into his hand.
+One player tosses tennis balls to the other; the receiver catches with one hand only.
+The starting drill at any level because the smaller ball forces the receiver to track it all the way into the hand.

 Sideline Toe-Tap